linode/docs/docs/guides/tools-reference/tools/how-to-install-and-use-the-bat-command-on-linux/index.md

 published: 2021-09-17
 modified_by:
   name: Nathaniel Stickman
-title: "Installing and Using the Linux bat Command"
+title: "How to Install and Use the Linux bat Command"
-h1_title: "How to Install and Use the Linux bat Command"
+title_meta: "Installing and Using the Linux bat Command"
-enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos